© Korea Chair – Vrije Universiteit Brussel – 2018

 PAULA CANTERO DIEGUEZ

-Paula Cantero Dieguez joined in March 2018 as the Project & Events Assistant for the KF-VUB Korea Chair.
+Paula Cantero Dieguez joined the KF-VUB Korea Chair in March 2018 assisting its operations and project management.
 Paula previously worked as a Political Affairs trainee at the European External Action Service, European Delegation to the Republic for Korea, where she drafted intelligence briefs on Korean domestic affairs, security affairs on the Korean peninsula and EU-Korea relations.

-Paula obtained a M.A. in International Studies from Yonsei Graduate School of International Studies.
-From 2013 to 2017, she lived in South Korea where she completed a Korean language training in Gwangju and a Master program in Seoul as part of a scholarship program sponsored by the Korean government.
+Paula obtained a M.A. in International Relations from Yonsei Graduate School of International Studies.
+From 2013 to 2017, she lived in South Korea where she completed a Korean language training in Gwangju, Jeollanamdo, as part the KGSP scholarship programme.

 KF-VUB Korea Chair PhD Candidate